guidepup/guidepup.dev/docs/example.md

 ## Run Test {#run}

-Now run your code to see an automated screen-reader test 🚀
+Now run your code to see an automated screen reader test.

 ```bash
 npx playwright test